Chapter 4123-3 Claims Procedure

 (A) Numbering and recording.

-(1) Upon receipt, each initial application for benefits shall be assigned by the bureau a claim number and shall be recorded.
-The claim number shall be furnished to the claimant and employer.
-In cases where a deceased employee has filed, during his lifetime, an industrial claim for the injury or disability which is the subject matter of the death claim, the application for death benefits shall be assigned the original claim number.
+(1) Upon receipt, the bureau will assign a claim number to each initial application for benefits.
+The bureau shall provide the claim number to the claimant and employer.
+In cases where a deceased employee has filed, during his or her lifetime, an industrial claim for the injury or disability which is the subject matter of the death claim, the application for death benefits shall be assigned the original claim number.

 (2) The claim number should be placed on all documents subsequently filed in each claim and the claim number should be given when inquiry is made concerning each claim.